Profile of William Bernard Perry

 - Phd Student, NERC DTP (Envision)

-- Environment Centre Wales (3rd floor), School of Biological Sciences, Bangor University, Deiniol Road, Bangor, Gwynedd, LL57 2UW, UK
+- Environment Centre Wales (3rd floor), School of Natural Sciences, Bangor University, Deiniol Road, Bangor, Gwynedd, LL57 2UW, UK

 I am a currently undertaking a PhD studentship in the Molecular Ecology and Fisheries Genetics Laboratory at Bangor University, where I started in 2016.
 My interests revolve around the impact of anthropogenic pressures on fish species, with a focus on exploring these impacts using a range of molecular approaches and genetic tools.